help kids hear

 Hearing aids work by amplifying sound, which makes them an ideal solution for children with mild to moderate hearing loss.
 However, for children with severe to profound hearing loss, hearing aids might not be enough for them to understand sounds and learn to speak.⁸

-Treating your child's hearing loss early can help your child:
+Benefits of treating your child's hearing loss early

 1